destinygg/destinypositions/docs/politics.md

 ## The Alt-Right

-I do not support the alt-right, but I will acknowledge that there is a real problem with many Americans feeling like they have been left behind.
+I do not support the alt-right, nor any of the prescriptions they make for society.
+I do believe it is important, however, to acknowledge some of the conditions that lead people to becoming radicalized, e.g. feeling disconnected from society, having no sense of purpose, feeling economically left behind.
+I believe some on the alt-right are effective at identifying frustrations that one might have with our current economic or social system, but they offer no realistic solutions to any of these problems, and their explanations for said phenomenon are often mired in anecdote.

-My most recent [debate with Erik Striker & James Allsup](https://www.youtube.com/watch?v=X48MhURMh1A) is emblematic of most discourse that I have had with alt-right figures.
-When confronted with challenges to their ideas, many retreat to anecdotes.
-Most concerningly, they have no real policy positions and no plan to actually effect political change.
+My [debate with Erik Striker & James Allsup](https://www.youtube.com/watch?v=X48MhURMh1A) is emblematic of most discourse that I've had with alt-right figures: when confronted with challenges to their ideas, they retreat to anecdotes and offer no solutions.
+Most concerningly, the policy positions they offer for political change generally require some extreme amount of state-sponsored violence and are highly unrealistic in achieving any positive end.

 ## Populism